 We have work to do

-A lot of issues persist in the shrimp industry.
+A lot of issues persist in the fair trade of shrimp in food industry.
 We mapped out the issues so we can start working towards change.

 What is going on?

 A large part of the shrimp production is prepared to some extent in these countries before it is exported.
 Large factories dedicate themselves to more refined forms of processing, such as cooking, breading and seasoning the shrimp.
 The most labour intensive work is the pre-processing phase: removing the heads, veins and hard shell of the shrimp.
 The pre-processing of the shrimp is very delicate work and can only be done by hand.
 It is usually performed by a large labour force at pre-processing facilities.